 - The Subheadings H2, H3 insert a strong influence on SEO and H4, H5, H6 do not affect much your website rankings in the search results.

 3.1.4.
 Optimize Title

-Optimizing page titles is a part of technical SEO considering that the titles not only insert their impact on your search results rankings, but they can also affect user experience.
-The title which is well oriented for SEO should be within the right length (55 -60 characters), authentic, unique and contains right keywords and your brand name.
+Optimizing page titles is a part of technical SEO considering that the titles not only insert their impact on your search results rankings but can also affect user experience.
+The title which is well oriented for SEO should be within the right length (55 -60 characters), authentic, unique, and contains right keywords and your brand name.

 There are several notes to take when optimizing title for SEO:

 - Each title is separated by | or –

 - Should contain the keywords that require SEO On-page with the 2nd highest search volume (The keyword with the highest search volume will be in the URL)